-The on-campus Master of Science in Accountancy (MSA) will require 32 credit hours for completion - at least 20 hours of graduate-level accounting courses, and at least 4 hours are in a non-accountancy graduate course.
-This is non-thesis program.
+The on-campus Master of Science in Accountancy (MSA) requires 32 credit hours for completion – at least 20 hours of graduate-level accountancy courses and at least four hours in a non-accountancy graduate course.
+This is a non-thesis program.
 Publication is not required for completion of the program.

-Courses are taken over three semesters (summer, fall, and spring) - June - May.
+You take courses over three semesters (summer, fall, and spring) – June to May.

 Quick Facts: